TrønderBilene: Pre-war operations

-At the break-out of World War II in Norway on 9 April 1940, all the company's buses were taken over by the armed forces.
+When World War II broke out in Norway on 9 April 1940, all the company's buses were taken over by the armed forces.
 From 17 May, the buses were returned to the company, but quotas for petrol were introduced, and the company was forced to install wood gasifiers on its fleet.
 Both Steinkjer and Namsos were bombed in 1940, but in both towns the company's facilities survived, except the garage in Steinkjer.
 The buses were at the time spread around the county, and only a single bus was destroyed.
 After the war ended in 1945, the company had 21 operational buses.
-The company needed to have a license to purchase buses, and in the following five years, 17 buses were bought for about NOK 1 million.
+The company needed to have a license to purchase buses, and in the following five years, 17 buses were bought for about 1 million kroner.
 They were mostly Volvos and Scania-Vabis, including one from the municipal bus company in Høylandet Municipality.
 In 1946, Fylkesbilene bought Kvam Billag and the routes from Steinkjer to Øvre Kvam.
-At the same time, the route to Follafoss was extended to the county border.
-From 1 January 1948, Fylkesbilene bought the private bus operators in Ytre Namdal, and started routes from Vikna Municipality, Nærøy Municipality, Leka Municipality and Bindal Municipality via Ottersøy Municipality to Namsos.
+At the same time, the route to Follafoss was extended to the county border at Verrabotn.
+From 1 January 1948, Fylkesbilene bought the private bus operators in Ytre Namdal, and started routes from Vikna Municipality, Nærøy Municipality, Leka Municipality and Bindal Municipality via Otterøy Municipality to Namsos.
 The company in Høylandet was bought to allow direct connection from Ytre Namdal via Høylandet to Grong.
 The same year, the company introduced a direct service between Verdalsøra and Levanger, that previously had only been served by the railway.